Andrew-Benson-CER/ORCADocs/docs/source/EnglishRemGuide.rst

 |image1|

+When done entering selecting the event type, click “Save and Next” using the workflow buttons at the bottom of the page.

 **Note:** The identification of residual contamination in a Detailed Incident Report (DIR) will automatically generate a link to a NOC submission.
 The NOC should be filled out within five days of receiving the link.
 This link will be sent to the contact that completed the DIR.

-4.4 Company
+4.4 Notice of Contamination
 ^^^^^^^^^^^^^^^^^^^^

+An NOC is submitted when contamination at a site is confirmed through analytical testing or is automatically requested by the system when residual contamination remains following an incident.
+The NOC is populated with the best information available to the company at the time of submission.
+It is understood information will be further refined and improved as a contaminated site moves through the remediation process.

+Since 1 May 2021, all NOCs submitted since 15 August 2018 are available online on the CER’s website.
+Once an NOC is submitted, information entered into specific fields is automatically published on the CER website as described in the All Company Letter from 8 April 2021.

+4.5 Company
+^^^^^^^^^^^^^^^^^^^^

-The next screen asks about the company responsible for the particular pipeline on which the NOC occurred.
+The Company screen is the first screen in the NOC submission.
+This screen asks the name of the company responsible for the facility or pipeline where the contamination was identified and also  which legislation applies.

 | When done entering company information, click “Save and Next” using
   the workflow buttons at the
 | bottom of the page.

 | |image2|

-4.5 Contacts
+4.6 Contacts
 ^^^^^^^^^^^^^^^^^^^^

-The contacts screen will display the contact information entered in the initial contact page.
+The Contacts page automatically displays the contact information entered in the initial Contact page.
 Additional contacts may be entered on this screen by selecting “Add Contact.”
 Contact information can be modified by clicking “Edit” to the right of the contact.
+All the company contacts listed on this Contacts page receive the automated emails generated and sent by OERS.

+When finished entering information for all company contacts, click “Next” using the workflow buttons at the bottom of the page.

 |image3|

-4.6 Location
+4.7 Location
 ^^^^^^^^^^^^^^^^^^^^

-The location page is required for all events.
-It allows companies to report details of the location to the CER.
+The Location page contains information on the pipeline or facility associated with the REM event and information about where the contamination is located.

 |image4|